Better abstractions for timed automata: The abstraction

 Before continuing exploration from a node $(q,Z)$, the algorithm first checks if $q$ is accepting.
 If not, the algorithm checks if for some visited node $(q,Z')$, we have $Z \incl \alu(Z')$.
 If this is the case, $(q,Z)$ need not be explored.
 Otherwise, the successors of $(q,Z)$ are computed as stated above.
-This way we ensure termination of the algorithm since $\alu$ is a fintary abstraction~\cite{Behrmann:STTT:2006} (see also Proposition~\ref{prop:alu-region-union}).
+This way we ensure termination of the algorithm since $\alu$ is a finite abstraction~\cite{Behrmann:STTT:2006}.

-Since the reachability algorithm refers to only time-elapsed zones, Theorems~\ref{thm:alu-biggest} and~\ref{thm:alu_biggest} show that $\alu$ is the biggest sound and complete abstraction provided the only thing we know about the structure of the automaton are its $L$ and $U$ bounds.
-Recall that bigger abstractions make abstract graph smaller, so the exploration algorithm can finish faster.
+Since the reachability algorithm refers to only time-elapsed zones, Theorems~\ref{thm:alu-biggest} and~\ref{thm:alu_biggest} show that $\alu$ is the coarsest sound and complete abstraction provided the only thing we know about the structure of the automaton are its $L$ and $U$ bounds.
+Recall that coarser abstractions make abstract graph smaller, so the exploration algorithm can finish faster.

-The refined forward exploration algorithms calculate $LU$ information for each state of the automaton separately~\cite{Behrmann:TACAS:2003}, or even on-the-fly during exploration~\cite{Herbreteau:FSTTCS:2011}.
-The maximality argument in favour of $\alu$ is of course true also in this case.
+In Definition~\ref{def:LU-bounds}, we introduced $LU$-bounds that associate an $L$ bound and a $U$ bound to every clock in an automaton $\Aa$.
+Those bounds are the same in every state of the automaton.
+Instead, state-of-the-art algorithms calculate $LU$-bounds for each state of the automaton separately~\cite{Behrmann:TACAS:2003}, or even on-the-fly during exploration~\cite{Herbreteau:FSTTCS:2011,CAV}.
+The maximality argument in favor of $\alu$ is of course true also in this case.

 The last missing piece is an efficient inclusion test $Z\incl \alu(Z')$.
 This is the main technical contribution of this paper.